Alpha Brain Waves Boost Creativity and Reduce Depression

 The combination of synchronized electrical activity in the brain is called a "brain wave" because of its cyclic and "wave-like" in nature.
 Brain waves can be detected using medical equipment, such as electroencephalogram (EEG), which measures the oscillation of electricity levels in different areas on the scalp.

-In 1924, a german physiologist and psychiatrist named Hans Berger recorded the first human EEG.
+In 1924, German physiologist and psychiatrist Hans Berger recorded the first human EEG.
 Berger also invented the electroencephalogram and gave the device its name.
-This invention has been described as, "one of the most surprising, remarkable, and momentous developments in the history of clinical neurology."

-At the root of all our thoughts, emotions and behaviors is the communication between neurons.
+At the root of all our thoughts, emotions, and behaviors is communication between neurons.
 Brain waves are produced by synchronized electrical pulses from masses of neurons communicating with each other.